GameDevHQ-Official/Basic-Combat-Simulator/README.md

 The program should:
 - Ask the player for their character's name and weapon choice.
+- Use an enum to represent different weapon types.
 - Use variables to store the player's health and attack power.
 - Use conditionals to determine the outcome of a single combat encounter.
 - Display the combat results based on the player's and enemy's actions.